ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 the position of the irrelevant input bit.

 Once all minterms were combined (as far as possible), we'll continue with the next size.
-Minterms of size bigger than 1 have dashes for irrelevant input bits, it's important to treat those as a "third bit value".
+Minterms of size bigger than 1 have dashes for irrelevant input bits and it's important to treat those as a "third bit value".
 In other words, their dashes must be at the same positions, otherwise they can't be merged.

 There's nothing left to merge for *f<sub>L</sub>(a,b,c)* as all